mohamednourdine/maht-net/terraform/README.md

-# MAHT-Net AWS Infrastructure Deployment Guide
+# MAHT-Net AWS Development Infrastructure

 ## Overview

-This Terraform configuration creates a complete AWS infrastructure for the MAHT-Net research project, including:
+This Terraform configuration creates a cost-effective AWS development environment for the MAHT-Net research project, including:

-- **GPU-optimized EC2 instance** with NVIDIA drivers and CUDA 12.1
+- **CPU-optimized EC2 instance** (t3.large) for development and testing
-- **Complete ML environment** with PyTorch, Jupyter, and research tools
+- **Complete ML environment** with PyTorch CPU, Jupyter, and development tools
+- **VS Code Remote Development** support with all necessary extensions
-- **S3 bucket** for dataset and model storage
+- **Local storage** for datasets and models (no S3 dependency)
-- **Security groups** and networking configuration
+- **Security and cost management** features
-- **Monitoring and logging** setup
-- **Cost optimization** features

 ## Prerequisites